lscad-facom-ufms/multiexplorer/README.md

 Run your first simulation
 =========================
-After installing the multiexplorer and  gpgpu-sim, open the terminal window and type:
+After installing the multiexplorer and  gpgpu-sim, and extract Benchmarks.zip file open the terminal window and type:

 $ cd multiexplorer